Consistent truncations of supergravity and $\frac{1}{2}$-BPS RG flows in $4d$ SCFTs: An Gauged SUGRA in from Gauged SUGRA in

 Introducing the redefined gauge field $\mathscr{A}$ with two-form field strength $\mathscr{H} = \dd\mathscr{A}$ such that

 one finds that the resulting equations of motion can be derived from the action for minimal $\mathcal{N}=2$ gauged supergravity:

-This is a realisation of the conjecture from Gauntlett and Varela articulated in \cite{Gauntlett:2007ma}.
+This is a realisation of the conjecture from Gauntlett and Varela articulated in \cite{Gauntlett:2007ma}, see also \cite{Gauntlett:2006ai}.
+For a recently proposed proof, see \cite{Cassani:2019vcl}.
 This conjecture associates to each supersymmetric $AdS$ solution of $D=10$ or $D=11$ supergravity of the warped product form $AdS_{d+1}\times_w \mathcal{M}$ a truncation on $\mathcal{M}$ to the modes dual to the stress tensor multiplet in the corresponding SCFT$_d$.